-Ryanair currently conducts collective bargaining negotiations with groups of employees, including its pilots, regarding pay, work practices, and conditions of employment, through "Employee Representation Committees," internally elected collective bargaining units that may conduct negotiations.
-Ryanair considers its relationships with its employees to be good, although in 1998 the Company did experience work stoppages by a small group of Dublin baggage handlers.
-In addition, in the U.K., the BALPA unsuccessfully sought to represent Ryanair's U.K.-based pilots in their negotiations with the Company in 2001.
-On June 19, 2009, BALPA made a request for voluntary recognition under applicable U.K. legislation, which Ryanair rejected.
-BALPA now has the option of applying to the U.K.'s Central Arbitration Committee ("CAC") to organize a vote on union recognition by Ryanair's pilots in relevant bargaining units, as determined by the CAC.
-If BALPA were successful in such a ballot initiative, this would allow it to represent the U.K. pilots at some or all U.K. bases in negotiations over salaries and working conditions.
+Ryanair currently conducts collective bargaining negotiations with groups of employees, including its pilots, regarding pay, work practices, and conditions of employment, through collective-bargaining units called "Employee Representation Committees."
+In the U.K., BALPA unsuccessfully sought to represent Ryanair's U.K.-based pilots in their negotiations with the Company in 2001, at which time an overwhelming majority of those polled rejected BALPA's claim to represent them.
+On June 19, 2009, BALPA (the U.K. pilots union) made a request for voluntary recognition under applicable U.K. legislation, which Ryanair rejected.
+BALPA had the option of applying to the U.K.'s Central Arbitration Committee ("CAC") to organize a vote on union recognition by Ryanair's pilots in relevant bargaining units, as determined by the CAC, but BALPA decided not to proceed with an application at that time.
+The option to apply for a ballot remains open to BALPA and if it were to seek and be successful in such a ballot, it would be able to represent the U.K. pilots in negotiations over salaries and working conditions.
 For additional details, see "Item 6.
 Directors, Senior Management and Employees-Employees and Labor Relations."
-See, also, "-Ryanair Has Decided to Freeze its Development in the U.K. Market and Curtail Certain U.K. Operations" above.

 Limitations on Ryanair's flexibility in dealing with its employees or the altering of the public's perception of Ryanair generally could have a material adverse effect on the Company's business, operating results, and financial condition.

 The Company is Dependent on External Service Providers.
-Ryanair currently assigns its heavy airframe maintenance overhauls, engine overhauls and "rotable" repairs to outside contractors approved under the terms of Part 145, the European regulatory standard for aircraft maintenance established by the European Aviation Safety Agency ("Part 145").
-The Company also assigns its passenger and aircraft handling and ground handling services at airports other than Dublin and certain airports in Spain to established external service providers.
+Ryanair currently assigns its engine overhauls and "rotable" repairs to outside contractors approved under the terms of Part 145, the European regulatory standard for aircraft maintenance established by the European Aviation Safety Agency ("Part 145").
+The Company also assigns its passenger, aircraft and ground handling services at airports other than Dublin and certain airports in Spain and the Canary Islands to established external service providers.
 See "Item 4.
-Information on the Company-Maintenance and Repairs-Heavy Maintenance" and "Item 4.
+Information on the Company- Maintenance and Repairs-Heavy Maintenance" and "Item 4.
 Information on the Company-Airport Operations-Airport Handling Services."